 "Emma Stone in Easy A meets Kim Possible meets a strong Bloody Mary."

 - Simone, on herself, just now

 She graduated from Yale University in 2016 with a B.A. in American Studies with a focus in Theater and Performing Arts.
 While at Yale she performed with the Yale Dramatic Association, the second-oldest college theatre association in the country, and wrote and performed with Red Hot Poker, Yale's premier sketch comedy group.
 She also feels fancy when she uses words like "premier."

-Her comedy writing has been published on Lorne Michael's comedy website Above Average, where she writes incredibly powerful pieces of modern American journalism.
+Her comedy writing has been published on Lorne Michael's comedy website Above Average, and she wrote brooding, contemplative Thought Catalog pieces back when that was a thing.
 When she's not acting or putting words together to make them funny, you can find her binge-watching Stranger Things and quietly coming to terms with the fact that no one will ever understand her like her Spotify Discover Weekly playlist.

 She also thinks writing in the third person is bizarre, so she's going to stop now.